-- The appointment is contingent upon the availability of funds at the University.
-If budgetary constraints require modification or termination of this agreement, I will be notified as soon as reasonably possible prior to implementation of the change.
-I understand that this type of change will not affect my tuition waiver. - My service requirement will total no more than 20 hours per week during fall/spring semesters (15 hours per week during summer semesters). - I will complete the mandatory employment forms in the required time period (new GAs). - I will hold no other appointment on campus including, but not limited to, a second graduate assistantship or part-time employment in academic or non-academic units. - Failure to follow these guidelines may result in my immediate release from my graduate assistantship. - If I am terminated or resign from my graduate assistantship, I will be required to reimburse the University for the pro-rated share of my tuition and fees.
+- My service requirement will total no more than 20 hours per week during fall/spring semesters (15 hours per week during summer semesters). - I will complete the mandatory employment forms in the required time period (new GAs). - I will hold no other appointment on campus including, but not limited to, a second graduate assistantship or part-time employment in academic or non-academic units. - Failure to follow these guidelines may result in my immediate release from my graduate assistantship. - If I am terminated or resign from my graduate assistantship, I will be required to reimburse the University for the pro-rated share of my tuition and fees.

-I understand that this is not an exhaustive list of the rules and regulations for Graduate Assistantships and that I should consult the Department of Graduate Studies for a full list of rules and regulations, which includes topics such as minimum enrollment hours and gradepoint averages.
+I understand that this is not an exhaustive list of the rules and regulations for Graduate Assistantships and that I should consult the Department of Graduate Studies for a full list of rules and regulations, which includes topics such as minimum enrollment l nours and g gradepoint averages.